trinitysc/jekyll-blog/_articles/devotion.md

 While it's hard to argue that we can ever over-emphasise the cross, sometimes we forget just how momentous the incarnation of Jesus itself was. **That Jesus of Nazareth was God made man is a claim that should never cease to amaze us**:
 > In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made. ... <mark>The Word became flesh and made his dwelling among us.
 We have seen his glory</mark>, the glory of the one and only Son, who came from the Father, full of grace and truth.
 (John 1:1-14)

 Somehow the Son of God became a human.
-And as a human **Jesus voluntarily submitted himself the will of his Father**:
+And as a human, **Jesus voluntarily submitted himself the will of his Father**:
 > Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because <mark>whatever the Father does the Son also does</mark> ...
 By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but him who sent me."
 (John 5:19-30)

 **In his submission, Jesus suffered** as he was tempted, resisting to become the perfect man.
 > Because <mark>he himself suffered</mark> when he was tempted, he is able to help those who are being tempted.
 (Hebrews 2:18).
-> For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin.
-Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.
+> For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin. <mark>Let us then approach God’s throne of grace with confidence</mark>, so that we may receive mercy and find grace to help us in our time of need.
 (Hebrews 4:15-16)

 ### We are God's Children

+We know then that we are saved from our sins by grace.
 What Luther also realised, but is often lost in our thinking, is what we are saved _for_.
-We understand well that we are saved from the sinful state that all humans share.
 We tend to know that in some way we are saved in order to go to heaven, though our vision of what that means can be fuzzy.
 What we tend to overlook is that **we are saved for adoption**.

-What the gospel tells us is that, thanks to Jesus, not only have we been saved from sin, but that God sees us as family. **To be a Christian is to have God as our Father**:
+What the gospel tells us is that, thanks to Jesus, not only have we been saved from sin, but that God sees us as family.
+To be a Christian is to have a fundamentally new relationship with God. **To be a Christian is to have God as our Father**:
 > Yet to all who did receive him, to those who believed in his name, he gave the right to become <mark>children of God</mark>--children born not of natural descent, nor of human decision or a husband’s will, but <mark>born of God</mark>.
 (John 1:12-13)
 > Because you are his sons, God sent the Spirit of his Son into our hearts, the Spirit who calls out, "Abba,Father."
 So <mark>you are no longer a slave, but God’s child</mark>; and since you are his child, God has made you also an heir.
 (Galatians 4:6-7)

+Not only that, but we have Jesus--the Son of God who died for us--as our brother:
+> "Whoever does God’s will is my brother and sister and mother."
+(Mark 3:35)
+> "Go ... to <mark>my brothers</mark> and tell them, ‘I am ascending to <mark>my Father and your Father</mark>, to my God and your God.’”
+(John 20:17)

-And **now Jesus sits at the right hand of God, interceding on our behalf**:
+And this **Jesus now sits at the right hand of the Father, speaking on our behalf**:
 > Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God. ... you died, and your life is now hidden with Christ in God.
 (Col 3:1-3)
 >  Now there have been many ... priests, since death prevented them from continuing in office; but <mark>because Jesus lives forever, he has a permanent priesthood</mark>.
 Therefore <mark>he is able to save completely those who come to God through him, because he always lives to intercede for them</mark>.
 (Hebrews 7:23-25)

-Not only that, but we have Jesus--the Son of God who died for us, and who intercedes for us--as our brother:
-> "Whoever does God’s will is my brother and sister and mother."
-(Mark 3:35)
-> "Go ... to <mark>my brothers</mark> and tell them, ‘I am ascending to <mark>my Father and your Father</mark>, to my God and your God.’”
-(John 20:17)

 Moreover, Jesus, praying to the Father, gave the remarkable promise as Christians, **we are loved by the Father in the same way Jesus is loved by the Father**:
 >  “I have given them your word ...
 Sanctify them by the truth; your word is truth. ...
 I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you. ... <mark>Then the world will know that you sent me **and have loved them even as you have loved me**.</mark>" (John 17:13-23)